 Now that you know the common types of allergies, the next question is how to know about food allergies?
 For the seasonal symptoms, it is simple.
 They go away soon; however, if they persist, it is a different allergy.

-It can be tricky to spot these symptoms and know if it is a true food allergy, or is it a sensitivity.
-A few very common symptoms of food allergies include constant crazy itching and uneasiness.
+It can be tricky to spot these symptoms and know if it is a true food allergy or is it a sensitivity.
+A few very common symptoms include constant crazy itching and uneasiness.

 For extreme cases of food allergy, common signs are the following:

 - Infections and Chronic Inflammation near the ear